Student/Teacher Ratio – 20 to 1 with an Educational Assistant

 Art: In order to develop the creative talents of each child, art projects are produced each week through varied medium.
 Many art lessons are tied to others aspects of the curriculum.

 Literacy Center: The students visit the school library once a week.
 Students use the library as a resource for projects, fieldwork and personal advancement.

 Field Trips: To appreciate our community more, the students take a number of field trips that may include Village Theatre Play, visit to a fish hatchery, Albertson’s Healthy Eating tour, and a trip to the State Capitol in Olympia.

 Christmas Program: The students play recorders and participate in choral pieces for this program.

 Special Activities: Children enjoy creating and presenting their Washington city project as well as researching detailed biographies.

-Piano Lessons: Lessons are available throughout the school day for an additional charge.
+Piano and Violin Lessons: Lessons are available throughout the school day for an additional charge.